niccokunzmann/niccokunzmann.github.io/essays/_posts/2017-03-27-call-for-hour-of-code.md

 Dear Progamming language communities,

 Programming is becomming main stream for about four years, now.
-It is taught to children in a playful way, starting with the Hour of Code.
+It is taught to children in a playful way, starting with the [Hour of Code][code.org].
 At least in Germany, England and the USA, Hour of Code is strong.
 Worldwide programming initiatives like [CoderDojo][zen] use Hour of Code.